How an Anti-Graffiti Network Became Philly’s Most Politically-Charged Painters

 For more information on Philadelphia Mural Arts and what events, tours and programs to look out for, visit muralarts.org.

-This post is a sponsored collaboration between UnitedHealthcare and Philadelphia magazine's advertising department.
+This is a paid partnership between UnitedHealthcare and Philadelphia Magazine's City/Studio